MichaelHeinecke/heatwave/algorithms/README.md

-# Discussion Of Problem And Deduction Of Algorithm
+# Discussion Of Problem And Deduction Of Algorithms

 ## General Considerations

 The problem that needs to be solved is calculating heat waves based on the [KNMI definition](https://www.knmi.nl/kennis-en-datacentrum/uitleg/hittegolf):
 > In the Netherlands, a heat wave is a succession of at least 5 summer days (maximum temperature 25.0 °C or higher) in
 > De Bilt, of which at least three are tropical days (maximum temperature 30.0 °C or higher).

 As there's a follow-up requirement to extend the application to calculate cold waves